SahilChowkekar/chrome-plugin/README.md

 ## Overview

-This Chrome Extension is a comprehensive tool designed for monitoring and analyzing web page performance.
+This Chrome Plugin is a comprehensive tool designed for monitoring and analyzing web page performance.
 It provides real-time insights into web resources, offering actionable information to optimize page efficiency.
 This extension is especially beneficial for web developers and educational purposes in web performance.

 ### Key Features